-In 2019 the elective courses offered in Year 9 are 100 hour courses.
-This means that students will choose elective subjects for Year 9 only and will have the opportunity to choose again Year 10.
+In 2020 the elective courses offered in Year 9 are 200 hour courses.
+This means that students will choose elective subjects for both Year 9 and Year 10.
 It is possible that you will want to continue your study of a particular course, so you will be able to choose to undertake a second year of study in a subject.

-It is not always be possible to run courses in every subject.
+It is not always possible to run courses in every subject.
 The range and number of classes offered are dependent on the school staffing formula each year and the number of girls who select the course.
 In some courses, class sizes are limited for health and safety reasons and resourcing, for example: Food Technology, Textiles and Design and Visual Arts.